reverentOne/SwitchHack/README.md

 <ol>
 <li><p>You are supporting the community as all donations go into expanding all the stores</p>
 </li>
-<li><p>Because tits pro is private it gets less trafic and is less likely to shutdown compared to other shops</p>
+<li><p>Because tits pro is private it gets less traffic and is less likely to shutdown compared to other shops</p>
 </li>
 <li><p><details><summary>:camera: Gain access to Retroarch titles through Tinfoil.
 Nothing new, but this is a time saver.
 Just download the cores from Retroarch and the games will show up</summary>
 <img src="images/tf4.jpg" alt="tf4" width="70%">